-Horizon Software is committed to building applications that are accessible to all users, regardless of individual disabilities or challenges with application operability.
+The Horizon Software Group is committed to building applications that are accessible to all users regardless of individual capabilities.
+We are enhancing our software to create comparable experiences of all walks of life.

-Our software applications are built with the intention to be compliant with the highest level standards for Web and Mobile accessibility for our users.
+Software under active development is being built to accepted standards for Web and Mobile accessibility for our users.
 These include:

 - United States Rehabilitation Act of 1973 Section 508 standards

-Horizon Software recognizes there are continued updates to the global Accessibility Standards and as new technologies emerge, the needs of those with disabilities must continually be met in a proactive manner.
-In order to insure we strive for the highest level of compliance on an on-going basis, Horizon Software employs the following as a general practice:
+We at Horizon Software recognize that there will be on-going updates to the global Accessibility Standards.
+As new technologies emerge, we will continue to look for new ways to meet these standards and support users of all abilities in a proactive manner.
+To ensure the compliance with these standards on an on-going basis, Horizon Software employs the following as a general practice:

-- Generation of Voluntary Product Accessibility Templates (VPAT) for key software platforms
+- Issuance of Voluntary Product Accessibility Templates (VPAT) for key software platforms

-- Use of automated Accessibility testing tools to validate compliance with popular standards
+- Use of automated accessibility testing tools to validate compliance with the above standards

 Our Development Approach